otto-de/trackrdrd/README.rst

 Requirements
 ------------

-This version of the tracking reader is compatible with Varnish versions 4.1.x and 5.0.0. ``trackrdrd`` is built against an existing Varnish installation on the same host, which in the standard case can be found with usual settings for the ``PATH`` environment variable in the ``configure`` step described below.
+This version of the tracking reader is compatible with Varnish since version 5.1.0. ``trackrdrd`` is built against an existing Varnish installation on the same host, which in the standard case can be found with usual settings for the ``PATH`` environment variable in the ``configure`` step described below.

 The build requires the following tools/packages: